andykenward/com-2019/README.md

 ### Installation

-If you have a [Vercel](https://vercel.com) project already setup with your development environment variables you can download them using [`npx now env pull`](https://vercel.com/docs/v2/build-step#development-environment-variables)
+If you have a [Vercel](https://vercel.com) project already setup with your development environment variables you can download them using [`npx vercel env pull`](https://vercel.com/docs/v2/build-step#development-environment-variables)

 Or you can manually set them up.